Piloumpicou/ADA-Unexpected-Match/project/README.md

 - Where does the (popular) music come from ? (geographically) Can we visualize how the music is 'linked', throughout the world ?

 - Was the music better before ?
-Are there more "bad song" today than in th nineties ?
+Are there more "bad song" today than in the nineties ?

 # Dataset
 <!--